 Benefits of Functional Testing

-Automation also helps developers become more confident.
+Automation testing also helps developers become more confident.
 There will be fewer errors as developers quickly see the consequences of code changes, thus saving the team and your organization time and money.